 Similarly, Proverbs 19:18 says, “Discipline your children, for in that there is hope; do not be a willing party to their death.”
 The NLT translation says that a lack of discipline of our children with “ruin their lives,” or, as the GNT says, “[help] them destroy themselves.”

-The wording is incredibly strong here and essentially tells us that we are signing a “death sentence” for our children when we don’t discipline them.
+The wording is incredibly strong in these passages and essentially tells us that we are signing a “death sentence” for our children when we don’t discipline them.
 Children that are not taught the ways of God will ruin their own lives with their choices — and they may not even discover their own error until it is too late.
 Or, even if they are able to turn to the right way as adults, they may have the consequences of years of bad choices that they have to still live with that could have been avoided.
-Likewise, Proverbs 13:24, says, “Whoever spares the rod hates their children, but the one who loves their children is careful to discipline them.”

 While our society increasingly advocates that young people simply go the way that they want to in appearance, attitude, sexuality, gender — you name it, the Word of God is clear on the point that young people should not be left to govern themselves, but rather, be brought up in the instruction and training of the Lord.